 Which leads me nicely onto my next theme; brown wrapping paper.
 Although it’s still a single-use, brown paper doesn’t use the nasty dyes involved in printing patterned wrapping paper and so is a slightly more sustainable wrapping option.
 I also love it’s humble aesthetic and how it makes a great backdrop for all manner of embellishments.
 I’m always looking for quick, easy, inexpensive ideas and here are some of my favourites.
 (I’ve linked the image to the original poster where possible so click on it if you want a tutorial)

 Finally there is the issue of gift cards.
-I make mine by tracing a Christmas themed cookie cutter onto the back of an old Christmas card and then cutting it out.
+I make mine using old Christmas cards.
+Just trace the outline of a Christmas themed cookie cutter onto the back of an old Christmas card and then cut out, add (if you want) some salvaged twine or string to voila!
 It’s way easier than trying to cut accurate rectangles and it’s more fun.